 CSUN finds that not having a well-established process for formal consideration, review, and university-level decision making about any significant changes in CSUN self-support capacity or financial stability without a university level and longer-term institutional view disadvantages CSUN.
 That is, without such a university level approach individual choices and changes made over time by parts of a university (often to solve or defer near-term issues quickly) can push the university's self-support operation into a combination of financial crisis and, in turn, a significant decrease in the university's capacity to do new work important to the university.
 It can impede a university's self-support operation from investing in new programs/partnerships/initiatives that serve the university and its ability to achieve its priority goal.
-Over time, short term and narrow decisions that have longer-term and systemic impact can become a significant and difficult-to-solve problem for the university - a problem that no one knowingly created.
+Over time, short-term and narrow decisions that have longer-term and systemic impact can become a significant and difficult-to-solve problem for the university - a problem that no one knowingly created.

-In that light, CSUN established a more formal university-level (cabinet level) process for reviewing proposed action that might adversely impact and/or significantly change the capacity of the university's self-support operations.
-At the presidential and cabinet/VP level at CSUN, self-support operations are most tightly linked to academic affairs on the basis of the core educational work, to administration and finance from the perspective of the university-level financial value of self-support operations, and to the president from the perspective of the president's responsibility to set university priorities and guide all of the university's capacities in those directions.
-At CSUN, identifying issues with more systemic implications for preserving the capacity and financial stability of CSUN's self-support operation can be brought forward to the cabinet (VPs and president) level for consideration and university-level decisions from any of those divisions working closely with self-support as outlined above but at CSUN it would most often be the provost that does so.
-The senior administrator (dean at CSUN) of self-support operations would also be a resource for identifying changes that have the potential of impacting capacity or financial stability and that, in turn, should be considered by the cabinet.
-The dean of CSUN's self-support operations also provides the cabinet (VPs and president) with an analysis of the implications of various choices for changes in capacity and/or financial stability to aid the cabinet's university level, longer-term review of the proposed change/decision.
+In that light, CSUN established a more formal university-level (cabinet-level) process for reviewing proposed action that might adversely impact and/or significantly change the capacity of the university's self-support operations.
+At the presidential and cabinet/VP level at CSUN. self-support operations are most tightly linked to academic affairs on the basis of the core educational work, to administration and finance from the perspective of the university-level financial value of self-support operations, and to the president from the perspective of the president's responsibility to set institutional priorities and guide all of the university's capacities in those directions.
+At CSUN, identifying issues with more systemic implications for preserving the capacity and financial stability of CSUN's self-support operation can be brought forward to the cabinet (VPs and president) level for consideration and university-level decisions from any of those divisions working closely with self-support as outlined above.
+At CSUN, this often falls on the provost.
+The senior administrator (dean at CSUN) of self-support operations would also be a resource for identifying changes that might impact capacity or financial stability and that, in turn, should be considered by the cabinet.
+The dean of CSUN's self-support operations also provides the cabinet with an analysis of the implications of various choices for changes in capacity and/or financial stability to aid the cabinet's university-level, longer-term review of the proposed change/decision.